 The test which will be applied in determining whether an EPO will be granted is dependent on the type of applicant.

-- he is not removed to accommodation provided by or on behalf of the applicant OR
+- they are not removed to accommodation provided by or on behalf of the applicant; OR

-- he does not remain in a place in which the child is then being accommodated.
+- they do not remain in a place in which they are currently being accommodated.

-Secondly, in the case of an application by the local authority, they may rely on the test outlined above or they can rely on an alternative ground under S44 (1) (b):
+Secondly, in the case of an application by the local authority, the local authority may rely on the test outlined above or on the ground under s 44(1)(b) that:

 - those enquiries are being frustrated by access to the child being unreasonably denied to a person authorised to seek access and the applicant has reasonable cause to believe that access to the child is required as a matter of urgency.
-For more information on investigations under section 47 see our information page on Child Protection - Referral, assessment and outcomes.
+For more information on investigations under s 47, see our information page on Child Protection – Referral, assessment and outcomes.

-Thirdly, in the case of an application by an authorised person (This applies to an authorised Police officer or the NSPCC) an application can be made on the following grounds under S44 (1) (c):
+Thirdly, in the case of an application by an ‘authorised person’ (an authorised Police officer or the NSPCC), an application can be made under s 44(1)(c) on grounds that:

 - the applicant has reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm;